Octopus Deploy on AWS

 +-- (same 8 roles)

-Total: 8 microservices x 3 environments = 24 deployment roles (plus 1 launcher = 25 total)
+Total: 8 microservices x 3 environments = 24 deployment roles (plus 1 launcher in Dev = 25 total)

 Pros: - Perfect least privilege - UserService can't touch PaymentService resources - Compromised role only affects one service - Clear audit trail per service